Libensemble/libensemble/docs/platforms/theta.rst

 Theta_ is a 11.69 petaflops Cray XC40 system based on the second-generation Intel Xeon Phi processor, available within ALCF_ at Argonne National Laboratory.

-On Theta, libEnsemble users will mostly interact with login, Machine Oriented Mini-server (MOM) and compute nodes.
+Theta features three tiers of nodes: login, MOM (Machine-Oriented Mini-server), and compute nodes.
 MOM nodes execute user batch-scripts to run on the compute nodes.

-It is recommended that libEnsemble functions incorporate the libEnsemble :ref:`job controller<jobcontroller_index>` for performing calculations on Theta.

 Configuring Python